sonalgoyal/crux/README.txt

 Crux is a reporting application for HBase.
 Crux has been tested against

-1. Apache Hadoop 0.90.3 on Apache Hadoop 0.20.2 with Hadoop append.
+1. Apache HBase 0.90.3 on Apache Hadoop 0.20.2 with Hadoop append.
 2. Cloudera's distribution.
 CDH3 - Hadoop 0.20.2-CDH3u1